 When an engineer or circuit designer needs to test a device, typically known as a device under test (DUT), they need to power it with a set voltage or current.
-A bench power supply allows engineers to set and supply specific voltages to power the DUT to confirm that the device is working as intended.
+Bench power supplies allow engineers to set and supply specific voltages to power the DUT to confirm that the device is working as intended.
 If it’s not, they can troubleshoot and test again.

 Bench Power Supply types

-Though there are many types of bench power supplies, these instruments are broadly segmented into three categories: single vs. multi-channel, bipolar vs. unipolar and linear vs. switching power supplies.
+Though there are many types of benchtop power supplies, these instruments are broadly segmented into three categories: single vs. multi-channel, bipolar vs. unipolar and linear vs. switching power supplies.

 How to choose the right bench power supply

-Choosing the appropriate power supply and developing a deeper understanding of its functions and features allows engineers to run tests faster and make more precise measurements.
+Choosing the appropriate power supply and developing a deeper understanding of its functions and features allows engineers to run tests faster and make more precise measurements in the lab.
 There are a number of factors to consider when purchasing a bench power supply, but these are the most important.